Games & Quizzes

 /səˈroundiNG/

 Bring completed closed around on all sides.
-To be all the way around something.
+To be closely connected to and have an effect on.

 /ˈtrāniNG/